Ocean liner: Early 20th century

 At the same time, France tried to mark its presence with the completion in 1912 of SS France owned by the Compagnie Générale Transatlantique.
 Germany soon responded to the competition from the British.
 From 1912 to 1914, Hamburg America Line completed a trio of liners significantly larger than the White Star Line's Olympic-class ships.
-The first to be completed, in 1913 was SS Imperator.
+The first to be completed, in 1913, was SS Imperator.
 She was followed by SS Vaterland in 1914.
-The construction of the third liner, SS Bismarck, was paused by the outbreak of the First World War.
+The construction of the third liner, SS Bismarck, was paused by the outbreak of World War I.

-The First World War was a hard time for the liners.
+World War I was a difficult time for the liners.
 Some of them, like the Mauretania, Aquitania, and Britannic were transformed into hospital ships during the conflict.
 Others became troop transports, while some, such as the Kaiser Wilhelm der Grosse, participated in the war as warships.
 Troop transportation was very popular due to the liners' large size.
 Liners converted into troop ships were painted in dazzle camouflage to reduce the risk of being torpedoed by enemy submarines.

-The war was marked by the loss of many liners.
+The war caused the loss of many liners.
 Britannic, while serving as a hospital ship, sank in the Aegean Sea in 1916 after she struck a mine.
 Numerous incidents of torpedoing took place and large numbers of ships sank.
 Kaiser Wilhelm der Grosse was defeated and scuttled after a fierce battle with HMS Highflyer off the coast of west Africa, while her sister ship Kronprinz Wilhelm served as a commerce raider.
 The torpedoing and sinking of Lusitania on 7 May 1915 caused the loss of 128 American lives at a time when the United States was still neutral.
 Although other factors came into play, the loss of American lives in the sinking strongly pushed the United States to favour the Allied Powers and facilitated the country's entry into the war.

 The losses of the liners owned by the Allied Powers were compensated by the Treaty of Versailles in 1919.
 This led to the awarding of many German liners to the victorious Allies.
 The Hamburg America Line's trio (Imperator, Vaterland, and Bismarck) were divided between the Cunard Line, White Star Line, and the United States Lines, while the three surviving ships of the Kaiser class were requisitioned by the US Navy in the context of the conflict and then retained.
-The Tirpitz, whose construction was delayed by the outbreak of war eventually became the RMS Empress of Australia.
+The Tirpitz, whose construction was delayed by the outbreak of war, eventually became the RMS Empress of Australia.
 Of the German superliners, only Deutschland, because of her poor state, avoided this fate.